 Working with organisations including Heaps Decent, Shopfront Contemporary Arts Centre, The Opera House, Milk Crate Theatre, West Words, Sydney Story Factory, Hack Sounds, Futureskool, KARI, and The Department of Education, he has run projects in High Schools, Intensive English Centres, Juvenile Detention, Occasional Care centres, Theatres, and Youth Centres.

-Meem currently works with young people at Shopfront Contemporary Arts Centre teaching production / music writing skills, to assist them in developing original audio pieces.
-He has worked on sound design and music facilitation for Shopfront since 2008, and has been a key artist for Lost Toy Story (2008), Superperfect (2009), At The Drive In (2010), Machine Atlas (2011), Arcade Assembly (2012), Travel Songs of Sea and Land (2013) and Citadel (2014).
-He is also an artist in residence at Woniora Public School for the Room 13 project (2014-2016).
+His work with young people at Shopfront Contemporary Arts Centre involved teaching production / music writing skills, to assist participants to develop original audio pieces.
+He has worked on sound design and music facilitation for Shopfront since 2008, and has been a key artist for all major projects between 2008 - 2014, including Lost Toy Story (2008), Superperfect (2009), At The Drive In (2010), Machine Atlas (2011), Arcade Assembly (2012), Travel Songs of Sea and Land (2013) and Citadel (2014).

 Meem has worked with a wide variety of students of all ages, and from many diverse backgrounds.
-Age groups have spanned from 5 year olds to older adults, although the majority of workshops have focussed on youth between the ages of 10 - 25.
-Participants include refugees, recent migrants, ex-homeless, aboriginal, students with behavioural difficulties, mental heath groups, disabilities, and sufferers of emotional trauma.
+Age groups have spanned from 5 year olds to older adults, with the majority of workshops focussing on youth between the ages of 10 - 25.
+Participants include refugees, recent migrants, ex-homeless, aboriginal, students with behavioural difficulties, juvenile detainees, mental heath groups, disabilities, and sufferers of emotional trauma.
 Music created in these workshops was developed specifically for use in theatre performances, pubic events, recorded audio for CD, and for radio and film.

-Public exhibitions and events featuring work from these projects have been held in venues including the Museum Of Contemporary Art and The Opera House.
+Public exhibitions and events featuring work from these projects have been held in venues including the Museum Of Contemporary Art, Hazelhurst Gallery and The Opera House.